diginsight/blog/posts/20250811 - Understanding metrics collection with diginsight/index.md

 ## Summary

-This article explores the comprehensive metrics collection system in Diginsight, a .NET observability framework that automatically generates performance and operational metrics for applications.
+Diginsight transforms metrics collection from a manual, error-prone process into an automatic, configurable system that provides immediate value with minimal effort.

-**Key takeaways:**
+**Key Benefits:**

-1. **Automatic Metrics Generation**: Diginsight automatically produces four essential metrics without requiring manual instrumentation:
+- **Zero-code metrics**: Get essential performance metrics without instrumentation code
-   - `diginsight.span_duration` - measures operation latency
+- **Production-ready**: Built-in error handling and performance optimizations
-   - `diginsight.query_cost` - tracks CosmosDB RU consumption
+- **Business-aware**: Rich tagging enables filtering by business dimensions
-   - `diginsight.request_size` and `diginsight.response_size` - monitor HTTP payload sizes
+- **Flexible**: Fine-grained control over what gets measured and how

-2. **OpenTelemetry Integration**: The framework leverages OpenTelemetry standards and .NET Activity classes to collect metrics during the natural lifecycle of application operations, ensuring minimal performance overhead.
+**Best Practices:**

-3. **Smart Filtering**: The `MetricRecordingNameBasedFilter` service provides fine-grained control over which activities generate metrics, allowing developers to focus on critical operations and reduce noise.
-Configuration can be global or metric-specific.
+1. Start with default settings to get immediate value

-4. **Rich Tag Enrichment**: The `MetricRecordingTagsEnricher` service adds contextual metadata to metrics, enabling powerful filtering and grouping capabilities in observability platforms.
-Tags can include business context like `plant_id`, `category_name`, or technical details like `database`.
+2. Gradually add business-specific tags as observability needs mature

-5. **Flexible Configuration**: The system uses a sophisticated configuration approach with named services and options, allowing different filtering and enrichment rules for each metric type while maintaining clean separation of concerns.
+3. Use metric-specific configurations to optimize for different operation types

-6. **Production-Ready Design**: The implementation includes proper error handling, lazy initialization, and dependency injection patterns, making it suitable for high-throughput production environments.
+4. Leverage filtering to focus on critical business operations

-This approach enables teams to gain deep insights into application performance and behavior with minimal code changes, while maintaining the flexibility to customize metrics collection based on specific operational needs.
+This approach enables teams to achieve comprehensive observability with minimal development overhead while maintaining the flexibility to evolve their monitoring strategy as applications scale.

 ## References